Fisheries and Wildlife (FW)

 FW 317, MAMMALOGY, 3 Credits

-A survey of the origins, evolution, diversity, and adaptations of mammals to diverse environments.
-Topics include taxonomy, reproduction, sensory perception, herbivory, population cycles and behavior.
+Surveys the origins, evolution, and diversity of mammals, and their adaptations to diverse environments.
+Examines taxonomy, reproduction, sensory perception, physiology, life history, and behavior.

 Available via Ecampus